um-computacion-tm/ajedrez-2024-MaguiMaluff/README.md

 - Download the file Dockerfile

-- On docker, run docker build -t my_chess . to build yhe image
+- On docker, run docker build -t my_chess . to build the image

 - Run docker run -it my_chess to play